jmiverson1/jmiverson1/README.md

 - 👋 Hi, I’m @jmiverson1
 - 👀 I’m interested in risk management
 - 🌱 I’m currently learning python
-- 📫 How to reach me ... jmiverson1@gmail.com

 <!---
 jmiverson1/jmiverson1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.